-What to Do If I Have a Concussion: A Step-by-Step Guide
+What to Do If You Have a Concussion: Step-by-Step Recovery Guide

 This article will guide you through what to do after a concussion, including when to seek medical care, how to manage symptoms, and safe strategies for recovery.